tgirke/GEN242-2021/content/en/about/internal/install.md

 * Open R in console or Rstudio

-This repo contains a `.Rprofile` file that will automatically serve the site for you R starting directory is this newly cloned repository.
+This repo contains an `.Rprofile` file that will automatically serve the site for you R starting directory is this newly cloned repository.
 Otherwise, change working directory to the repository and run: